ScottLogic/blog/_posts/2025-10-13-tracking-the-carbon-footprint-of-content.md

 ---
-title: Tracing the carbon footprint of content through its lifecycle
+title: Tracking the carbon footprint of content through its lifecycle
 date: 2025-10-13 00:00:00 Z
 categories:
   - Sustainability